- If you have West Nile virus, you will typically show the first virus symptoms within three to 14 days of being bitten by the infecting mosquito.

-A mosquito bite can turn into something much more severe if you are infected with West Nile virus.
-Mosquitoes transmit this virus after they bite an infected bird and then bite a person.
-While not all people with infected mosquito bites will get the disease, it can be a very severe occurrence for those with weakened immune systems and the elderly.
-If it is diagnosed and treated quickly, the outlook for West Nile virus recovery is good, according to the National Institutes of Health.
+A mosquito bite can turn into something much more severe if it infects you with the West Nile virus (sometimes called WNV).
+Mosquitoes transmit this virus by biting an infected bird and then biting a person.
+Not all people with infected mosquito bites get the disease, however.

 - muscle weakness